Primer: core concepts in electronic circuits

 Current (I)

 Current is the flow of electric charges through a point in the circuit.
 Its unit — the ampere (A) — is defined as the travel of about 6.24 × 1018 elementary charges per second through a particular spot.
-That exact number, known as one coulomb, isn’t worth memorizing; the value is chosen to neatly relate the ampere to other SI units of measure.
+That exact number, known as one coulomb, isn’t worth memorizing; the value is chosen to neatly relate the ampere to other SI units of measure, but it’s not used in any day-to-day circuit analysis tasks.

 Resistance (R)

 Resistance is the opposition to the flow of steady current.
-Although this can happen in a couple of ways, the most prosaic mechanism is that all common materials impede the movement of electric charges to some extent through a mechanism that bears some conceptual resemblance to friction.
+Although this can happen in a couple of ways, the most prosaic mechanism is that all common materials impede the movement of electric charges in a way that resembles friction.
 The wasted energy excites the medium and is then dissipated as heat.

 The unit of resistance is the ohm (Ω).
-It can be thought of as the resistance of a conductor that, when subjected to a current of one ampere, produces one watt of heat.
+It can be defined a the resistance of a conductor that, when subjected to a current of one ampere, produces one watt of heat.

 Voltage (V)

 Voltage is the measure of electromotive force between two points in a circuit.
 It can be thought of as a pressure difference in the electron gas.
-In most circumstances, it’s what would cause a current to flow if you dropped a metal wrench across the aforementioned two points.
+In most circumstances, it’s what would cause a current to flow if you dropped a metal wrench across.

 The unit of voltage — the volt (V) — corresponds to the electromotive force needed to induce a current of one ampere through a resistance of one ohm.
-Voltage is always a delta between two points; if one of the measurement endpoints is not specified, the reference is usually the circuit’s negative supply rail.
+The force can come from electrochemical reactions inside a battery, an electrostatic field in a capacitor, and so on.
+In all cases, voltage is expressed as a delta between two points; if one of the measurement endpoints is not specified, the reference is usually the circuit’s negative supply rail.

 Capacitance (C)

-Because charging and discharging takes time, capacitive elements impede the flow of currents in a frequency-dependent way.
-A capacitor placed in series with a signal blocks steady currents, but allows more to pass through as the frequency picks up.
+Because their maximum charge is limited — i.e., the charging process can only continue for so long — capacitive elements impede the flow of currents in a frequency-dependent way.
+A capacitor placed in series with a signal blocks DC, but allows more to pass through as the frequency picks up.
 The magnitude of this effect — known as capacitive reactance — is described by the following formula:

 The 2πf part of the expression, sometimes shortened to ω, is the angular frequency.
-It translates hertz into radians per second - or, the distance traveled by a point on a circle with a radius of 1.
-Without getting too much into the weeds, it crops up here because the combined effects of reactance and resistance are commonly modeled in a two-dimensional polar coordinate system where one 360° turn corresponds to a single cycle of a sine wave.
+It translates hertz (f) into radians per second - or, the distance traveled by a point on a circle with a radius of 1.
+It crops up here because for convenience, the combined effects of reactance and resistance are commonly modeled in a two-dimensional polar coordinate system where one 360° turn corresponds to a single cycle of a sine wave.
+(For a more thorough explanation, see this article.)

 Another important distinction is that in an ideal resistor, the current through the device is always in lockstep with the applied voltage.
 In a capacitor, in contrast, the voltage across the terminals starts rising only some time after the current starts flowing because of the time needed to charge the plates.
 For repetitive sine waves, peak voltage corresponds to zero current — an apparent lag of 1/4th of a cycle: